galacticcouncil/HydraDX-security/README.md

 * [Threat Modelling](/threat_modelling.md) - a collection of known attack vectors

 ## Audit Reports
+### April 2024 - Code4rena Challenge
+Conducted by 24 independent security researchers that participated in an audit challenge on Code4rena.
+Scope: Omnipool, Stablepools, Oracles, Circuit Breaker.
+Read the full report [in this repo](/audit-reports/240410-code4rena-competition.md) or on the [Code4rena website](https://code4rena.com/reports/2024-02-hydradx).

 ### July 2023 - Stableswap Security Audit by Runtime Verification
 Conducted by [Runtime Verification](https://runtimeverification.com/), published in June 2022.
 Read the full report [here](/audit-reports/230724-Runtime-Verification-Stableswap-Security-Audit.pdf).